HackRVA/badge2020/docs/README.md

 # Badge2020 Documentation
-This is a static site built with [eleventy](https://www.11ty.dev/) that builds a documentation site to gh-pages.
+This is a place to store public facing documentation.
-Ideally we will put documentation here that is intended to be public facing.
+This uses a static site generator [eleventy](https://www.11ty.dev/) that builds a documentation site to gh-pages.

 ## Adding Content